tailot/taylored/README.md

 npm install -g taylored
 ```

 Ensure you have Node.js and npm installed.
-After installation, run `taylored --help` for a list of commands.
+After installation, run `taylored` for a list of commands.

 ### Development Setup